- CLASS: Mammalia (Mammals)

 Hamadryas baboons forage for food by day in One Male Units (OMUs) made up of a small group of monkeys from the larger troop.
 At night, the smaller groups coalesce at the sleeping site to form troops of several hundred individuals.
 Sleeping sites are often located on cliff sides, but hamadryas baboons will also occasionally find shelter in trees.
 Above all else, these monkeys make sure to find a home near water.

-In the wild, the hamadryas baboon is omnivorous; however the majority of its diet consists of plant matter.
+The hamadryas baboon is omnivorous; however the majority of its diet consists of plant matter.
 Hamadryas baboons in Africa and Arabia share a similar diet to some extent: both populations primarily eat grass seeds, roots, berries, and the flowers, leaves, and pods of acacia trees.
 Baboon populations in Arabia commonly eat cactus fruit and palm nuts, as well.
 Non-plant food sources make up a small portion of their diet and include bird eggs, carrion, small mammals, and occasionally insects like locusts.
-Since most baboons live in arid habitats, they are able to survive on low-quality diets for long periods of time in the wild.
+Since most baboons live in arid environments, they are able to survive on low-quality diets for long periods of time in their native habitat.

 Hamadryas baboons have a polygynous mating system, where the dominant male mates with more than one female.
 Within these social groups, called One Male Units (OMUs), females bond with males by grooming the male leader of their unit.
 This is where the male’s mantle (mane) comes into play, as it seems that grooming behaviors are exclusively focused on the male.